I'm 55 and happier than ever - here’s how

-When Hollywood makeup artist and mom of 2, Monika Blunder started her company, Monika Blunder Beauty three and a half years ago at the age of 48, it was a dream come true.
+When Hollywood makeup artist and mom of two, Monika Blunder, started her company, Monika Blunder Beauty three and a half years ago at the age of 48, it was a dream come true.
 And it was a challenge that she knew she couldn't have done when she was younger.

-“It’s always been a dream of mine to have my own makeup line,” Monika tells HELLO!
-“I immigrated from Austria to America when I was 23, and when I began my career working as a makeup artist for A-listers like Kate Hudson, Gemma Chan and Jennifer Garner, I always felt inspired by makeup artist founders like Janine Labelle from Stila and François Nars to develop my own brand one day.”
+"It's always been a dream of mine to have my own makeup line," Monika tells HELLO!
+"I immigrated from Austria to America when I was 23, and when I began my career working as a makeup artist for A-listers such as Kate Hudson, Gemma Chan and Jennifer Garner, I always felt inspired by makeup artist founders such as Janine Labelle from Stila and François Nars to develop my own brand one day."

 An impending empty nest was one of the main reasons that inspired Monika to launch Monika Blunder Beauty.
 "As I got older, I started looking for the next best thing.
 I loved doing makeup - it's so creative - but it's definitely a job for the young.
 I was 48, my time was freed up and I wanted something of my own.
 I was thinking about retirement plans and getting older.
 This is when I knew it was the right moment to start my business."